adamsilver/fdpb/08-an-upload-form.md

 Notes:

 - The button's been removed because the files will be uploaded with AJAX `onchange`.
-- The “dropzone” is exists as a way to target this particular form for CSS and JavaScript enhancement.
+- The “dropzone” class exists as a way to target this particular form for enhancement.

 ### Dragover And Dragleave Events